1896 (19th June)

 Wallis returned to the United States to visit her mother who was ill.

-Edward met Wallis Simpson at a party hosted by Lady Furness.
+Wallis Simpson met the Prince of Wales at a party hosted by Lady Furness.

 Wallis became Prince Edward’s mistress.